JOIN the AFICIONADOS

-Get straight to the heart of the action with a new SkyAlps ski flight that lands directly into Bolzano from London, the Alpine capital of South Tyrol and perfectly placed for ski escapades in the UNESCO protected Dolomites.
+Get straight to the heart of the action with SkyAlps ski flights that land directly from London, Antwerp, Billund, Copenhagen, Berlin, Dusseldorf, and Hamburg into Bolzano, the alpine capital of South Tyrol and is ideally placed for ski escapades in the UNESCO-protected Dolomites.

-Airline brand SkyAlps are leading to charge to fly direct from London to Bolzano, run by an eco-green Italian energy company, who’ve also had their input into the fleet.
-Flying to Bolzano, you’ll be in a small, regional plane that seats 78, the Dash DHC-8 Q400, a speedy little number with turboprop-powered aircraft that’s economical on short journeys allowing for lower CO2 emissions.
+Airline brand SkyAlps is leading the charge to fly direct from London to Bolzano, run by an eco-green Italian energy company, who’ve also had their input into the fleet.
+Flying to Bolzano, you’ll be in a small, regional plane that seats 78, the Dash DHC-8 Q400, a speedy little number with turboprop-powered aircraft that’s economical on short journeys, allowing for lower CO2 emissions.

-When you get here – the world’s your oyster with a choice of fantastic ski resorts in the South Tyrol like Kronplatz, Seiser Alm and Gitschberg Jochtal, in no time you’ll be flying down pristine slopes and enjoying the warmth and welcome of traditional mountain huts and their rustic cuisine.
-And of course, you can have your pick of high-quality lodgings too – we recommend Parkhotel Mondschein or Magdalener Hof in Bolzano itself, slightly further afield you’ll find striking Gloriette Guesthouse, regal Castle Freudenstein and design smoothie Das Wanda, all Aficionado approved of course.
+When you get here – the world’s your oyster with a choice of fantastic ski resorts in South Tyrol like Kronplatz, Seiser Alm and Gitschberg Jochtal; in no time, you’ll be flying down pristine slopes and enjoying the warmth and welcome of traditional mountain huts and their rustic cuisine.
+And, of course, you can have your pick of high-quality lodgings too – we recommend Parkhotel Mondschein or Magdalener Hof in Bolzano itself; slightly further afield, you’ll find striking Gloriette Guesthouse, regal Castle Freudenstein and design smoothie Das Wanda.